 How to use the S&P500 PE Ratio (Shiller Formula)

 You can also use the PE ratio to assess if the market is good value, fairly priced, or overpriced.
-The chart below shows the Robert Schiller calculation for the PE ratio of the S&P500 for the last 100 years.
+The chart below shows the Robert Schiller calculation for the PE ratio of the S&P Composite for the last 100 years.
 You can see that a PE around 20 is fair value, while very excessive PE valuations have typically been following by crashes or readjustments.

 Shiller PE ratio for the S&P 500.
 The Price-earnings ratio is based on average inflation-adjusted earnings from the previous ten years, known as the Cyclically Adjusted PE Ratio (CAPE Ratio), Shiller PE Ratio, or PE 10 FAQ.
 Data courtesy of Robert Shiller from his book, Irrational Exuberance.

-The Market (2018) is approaching a very high valuation historically, up there with the 1929 great depression and the Dotcom bust.
+The market is approaching a very high valuation historically, up there with the 1929 great depression and the Dotcom bust.
 Interestingly the Financial Crisis was not due to the overvaluation of the stock market but the integrity of the financial system itself.
 It is a good thing this was a greatseason because there could be a severe pullback or readjustment if it were not.

 You can have powerful charting like this by signing up with TradingView, our Review Winning Charting Software.
 Read the TradingView Review or compare the best stock chart analysis packages on the market today.

 Having some knowledge that a company will not be declaring bankruptcy anytime soon is the minimum goal; however, the more refined investor will be looking for stocks that are reasonably priced, have low amounts of debt, or at least the ability to repay that debt easily, strong sales growth or revenue growth, a decent amount of cash in the bank, and stable earnings.

 Also, if you are familiar with the company’s product and how important it is to the business, it can give you additional insight.